EGR314Team206/EGR314Team206.github.io/team_organization.md

 ## Team Establishment
 ### Charter
-Based on the goals listed in [Appendix A](Appendix_A.md)and through a team discussion, we constructed the following charter:
+Based on the goals listed in the Team Establish Assignment and through a team discussion, we constructed the following charter:

 _Our team will work together respectively and considerately, valuing each other’s input and keeping deadlines and assignment requirements in mind._